CODEJIN/DiffSingerKR/README.md

 * I changed several hyper parameters and data type
     * One of mel or spectrogram is can be selected as a feature type.
     * Token type is changed from phoneme to grapheme.
+    * Becuase of the supported vocoder, I changed the sample rate of model to 22050Hz.

 # Supported dataset